nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p4_monitoring-demo-network-environment.md

 Grafana is an open-source application that can generate graphs from different data sources, including Prometheus.

-To deploy Grafana in an NMaaS environment, the same general steps can be used as before:
+To deploy Grafana in an nmaas environment, the same general steps can be used as before:

 - subscribing to the Grafana application from the Applications page
 - creating a new instance from the Subscriptions page

 ![Deploying Grafana](./img/19-deploying-grafana.png)

 The configuration wizard that becomes available once the deployment enters the Deployed phase is different in the case of Grafana.
-Apart from specifying the Grafana username and password that can be used for accessing the web interface, users have the option of directly choosing an existing Prometheus instance that has been deployed within their NMaaS domain, and adding it as a data source to Grafana.
-This can be accomplished by ticking the `Connect to existing Prometheus instance` checkbox, and selecting the `NMaaS Prometheus Instance` radio button.
+Apart from specifying the Grafana username and password that can be used for accessing the web interface, users have the option of directly choosing an existing Prometheus instance that has been deployed within their nmaas domain, and adding it as a data source to Grafana.
+This can be accomplished by ticking the `Connect to existing Prometheus instance` checkbox, and selecting the `nmaas Prometheus Instance` radio button.

 ![Connecting Grafana to Prometheus](./img/20-connecting-grafana-prometheus.png)

-Of course, a Grafana instance hosted on NMaaS can be used for connecting to external data sources as well.
+Of course, a Grafana instance hosted on nmaas can be used for connecting to external data sources as well.
 In this case, the checkbox `Connect to existing Prometheus instance` can simply be left unchecked.

 Once the application is deployed, it can be accessed by selecting the `Actions -> Access` button.
 After login, users can verify that the previously deployed Prometheus instance has been added as a Data Source by selecting the cog icon on the left hand side and choosing `Data Sources`.